skeoop/skeoop.github.io/week4/Collections-practice.md

 These exercises demonstrate properties of some common collections.

-1. Clone the starter code from Github Classroom.
+1. Clone the starter code from Github Classroom: https://classroom.github.com/a/0F28sTB7
-2. Do the exercises.
+2. Do the exercises
 3. Write your findings in README.md
-4. Push the completed code to Github.
+4. Push the completed code to Github

 ## Set and Implementations

 A Set is collection with:

 * no duplicates
 * order of items is determined by the Set, not by the programmer

 In Java, `Set` is an interface that extends the `Collection` interface.
 Set doesn't add any new methods, but changes the *semantics* of some methods defined in `Collection`.

 The Java SE defines 2 concrete classes that implement Set:

 * `HashSet` puts objects in "buckets" using the object's `hashCode`.
 * `TreeSet` maintains an ordered collection of Objects.
 The ordering can be either:
    (a) the natural order, for objects that implement *Comparable*